singhru27/Responsive-Redesign/README.txt

 Project Overview:
-Handcoded sample business.
+Handcoded sample business website.
 Download the entire github repo and run home.html to view the website.